 oikodespotein— present tense; standard procedure) is a fairly strong word.
 It signifies to be the ‘master’ of a house, to ‘rule’ a household, ‘manage’ family affairs (Thayer, p.
 439).
 The passage cannot be employed, of course, to cancel the role relationship taught elsewhere (e.g., Ephesians 5:22ff), but it does recognize that women have domestic skills that men do not possess.
 The wise husband will recognize this and cooperate with his wife, the result being a contented home.
 Lenski well noted that: ‘This is the domain and province of woman, in which no man can compete with her.
 Its greatness and its importance should ever be held up as woman’s divinely intended sphere, in which all her womanly qualities and gifts find full play and happiest gratification’ (p.
 676).
 It is somewhat surprising at how many commentators slide lightly over this phrase” (Before I Die – Paul’s Letters to Timothy and Titus, 146-147).

-(2) In the modern world there are many instances where a woman might be technically in a position of having authority over a man.
-For example, suppose a business owner dies and the family business falls to his widow.
-May she continue to operate the business?
-Few, I suspect, would argue that she may not.
-The issue would be how she does it, i.e., her disposition and demeanor.
-May a woman hire a carpenter to come in and do work on her house or landscape her yard?
+May a woman hire a carpenter to come in and work on her house or landscape her yard?
 Of course she may.
 Might she give him instruction as to what to do?
 Yes.
 If she is dissatisfied with his work, might she dismiss him?
 Certainly.
 There are many such examples one might imagine.

 The key issue seems to be this.
-In any instance where a woman finds herself in a role where she has “authority” over a man, she must exercise such with great care.
+In any instance where a woman finds herself in a role where she has some level of authority over a man, she must exercise such with great care.
 She must ever be conscious of their respective positions in the divine scheme of things.
 She must always treat the man with respect, even if she is forced to correct him — or maybe even terminate his services.
 It will be a matter of attitude to a considerable degree.

-It goes without saying, of course, that man’s headship over woman is never a license for him to be rude or abusive to her.
+It goes without saying, of course, that man’s headship over woman is never a license for him to be rude, domineering, or abusive to her.
 The “golden rule” applies to all social relationships.